 Even the “Fathers of Europe” were not blind to this.
 Jean Monnet, seen by many as the architect of postwar European integration, said that “Europe will be forged in crises, and will be the sum of the solutions adopted for those crises.”
 It was clear to him that integration would never emerge from below, but could only be imposed from above.
 Accordingly, this is how the successive Brussels-based organisations (from the European Coal and Steel Community to today’s EU) have managed to accumulate further powers.

 Lastly, the institutions that govern successful national democracies were not created in a vacuum.
 Rather, resilient governance structures reflect the culture, history and values of the people abiding by them.
-This is why Switzerland, Ireland, Finland and others have traditionally been neutral countries, preferring not to engage in warfare.
+This is why Switzerland, Ireland, Finland and others have traditionally been neutral countries, preferring not to engage in warfare beyond their borders.
 It is also why some, such as Sweden, prefer larger welfare states than others, such as the United States, or more or less military spending.
 Different value structures, grounded in history and culture engender different democratic institutions.
 Such shared values do not exist across the dozens of cultural, national, and linguistic groups that share the European continent.

 Diversity has always been Europe’s greatest strength, not forced unity.
 The ability for different peoples to govern themselves differently has bred the innovation that allowed Europe to succeed.
-It’s what sent Portuguese caravels to far sides of the world; it’s what laid the groundworks for the Industrial Revolution; and it’s what will ensure a more prosperous, democratic Europe for future generations.
+It’s what sent Portuguese caravels to far sides of the world; it’s what laid the groundwork for the Industrial Revolution; and it’s what will ensure a more prosperous, democratic Europe for future generations.